Tag: mercy

 Psalm 77; Job 4:1–21; Ephesians 2:1–10

-I recently l read a pointed quip (one could it an insult) at a man who had chosen to remain celibate rather than have a relationship with another man.
+I recently l read a pointed quip (one could call it an insult) at a man who had to remain celibate rather than have a relationship with another man.
 The person wrote, “…This guy needs [] as an emotional crutch.
 Pity.”

 Eliphaz is not accusing Job of this.
 Yet, at the same time “religion” is being used as a bludgeon.
 “Your religion,” is indicative of Eliphaz.
 Is Eliphaz not an Israelite?
 Or is it the dismissal of Job’s consistent acts?